Probate Q&A Series

 Step 4: Attend the Hearing

 At the hearing, present your evidence of value and explain why the sale benefits the estate.
-A judge will review the petition, verify proper notice, and decide whether to sign an order authorizing possession and sale.
+The clerk of superior court will review the petition, verify proper notice, and decide whether to enter an order authorizing possession and sale.

 Step 5: Complete the Sale Process

-Once the court signs the order, you gain the authority to take possession, control, and custody of the property.
-You must follow any sale procedures outlined in the order and state law, including upset bid requirements if you proceed by public auction (N.C.
-Gen. Stat. § 28A-15-7).
+Once the court signs the order, you gain the authority to take possession, control, and custody of the property if authorized.
+You must follow any sale procedures outlined in the order and state law, including upset bid requirements if applicable.
 After the sale closes, you file a final accounting with the court and distribute proceeds to pay debts and distribute remaining funds to heirs.

 2. Key Points Checklist